 The Vinschgau, the valley of endless possibilities

-The Residence Sankt Johann is the ideal starting point in Venosta Valley to explore the surroundings and the Stelvio National Park, which is one of the largest nature reserves in the Alps.
+The Sankt Johann Suites & Apartmetns are the ideal starting point in Venosta Valley to explore the surroundings and the Stelvio National Park, which is one of the largest nature reserves in the Alps.
 Here your active holidays will turn into an adventure!

 The Stelvio National Park is one of the largest European nature reserves.
 With its 1350 m2, it reaches from high alpine glacial areas of the Ortler-Cevedale mountain range to the beautiful landscape inhabited by mountain farmers.
 Welcome to the valley of endless possibilities!
 The magic of variety begins in Venosta Valley!